 If you are an instructor or director of an AMS-affiliated teacher education program, you must complete 30 hours of continuing professional development every 3 years, and capture this information in your teacher education program’s Annual Report.
 You may apply these hours to the PD requirement for credential holders, above.

 We encourage you to take advantage of AMS professional development events, which provide Montessori-specific learning and growth opportunities in a variety of formats to best meet your needs.
 From in-person events such as The Montessori Event and symposia, to webinars and other online learning experiences and more, we offer thought-provoking and enjoyable PD tailored to a comprehensive range of needs and interests.

-Our view of professional development is wide and we encourage you to take advantage of the many opportunities for relevant learning offered by other organizations, schools, and groups, such as those listed on our Local Professional Development Events webpage, as long as they adhere to the guidelines below.
+Our view of professional development is wide and we encourage you to take advantage of the many opportunities for relevant learning offered by other organizations, schools, and groups as long as they adhere to the guidelines below.

 Completed hours may be recorded in terms of contact hours, CPDs, continuing education units (CEUs) and/or credit hours:

 - Each hour of professional development will be considered equivalent to 1 CPD hour, unless otherwise noted by the host organization.

 - For coursework completed at an accredited college or university, 1 credit hour will be counted as 15 hours of continuing professional development.